emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 Network operators update their device since decades.Such deployment can started immediatly as there is no dependency on management solutions.
 In addition assessement of environmental and power gains can be done manually from the datasheets of the manufacturer.

-Nevertheless, in a way to scale, inventory requires to distinguish legacy devices which include eco-designed components and these components inside the device.
+Nevertheless, in a way to scale, inventory requires to distinguish legacy devices which include eco-designed components and these components inside the device {{POWEFF}}.

+# Sofware Update

 # Complex Update